fluxfederation/on_form/README.md

 ## Usage

+This version of OnForm should work with Rails 5.0 and 4.2.

+This version of OnForm depends on both the `activemodel` and `activerecord` gems.
+Rails 5.0 has refactored some of the necessary activerecord code across to activemodel, so the activerecord dependency should be dropped once Rails 4.2 support is dropped.

 ### Simple example of wrapping a model

 Let's say you have a big fat legacy model called `Customer`, and you have a preferences controller: